nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   Le Tracker data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 - Editing the data file\
-  Le Tracker data are saved as a JSON file `[JAR file location]/data/letracker.json`.
+  Le Tracker data are saved as a JSON file `{JAR file location}/data/letracker.json`.
 Advanced users are welcome to update data directly by editing that data file.

 ---

 ## Warning

 :warning: If your changes to the tracker data file makes its format invalid, Le Tracker will discard all data and start with an empty data file at the next run.

 ---